luxfi/LPs/docs/LUX_FINAL_ARCHITECTURE.md

 ## Conclusion

-This streamlined architecture with just M-Chain and Z-Chain provides all necessary functionality:
+This streamlined architecture with just T-Chain and Z-Chain provides all necessary functionality:
-- M-Chain handles all money/asset operations with MPC security
+- T-Chain handles all money/asset operations with MPC security
 - Z-Chain provides privacy, proofs, and attestations for AI and other use cases
 - Together they enable secure, private, and attestable cross-chain operations while keeping the system simple and maintainable